Donald Trump sworn in as 45th US president

 - Posted 21 Jan 2017 01:10

-WASHINGTON: Donald Trump became the 45th president of United States on Friday (Jan 20), ushering in a new political era that is cheered and feared in equal measure.
+WASHINGTON: Donald Trump was sworn in as the 45th president of United States on Friday (Jan 20), issuing a staunchly nationalist vow to put "America first" in his opening address to a country - and a world - watching a page of history turn.

+"From this day forward, a new vision will govern our land," Trump said, pronouncing an end to business as usual in Washington.

+"Today we are not merely transferring power from one administration to another or from one party to another, but we are transferring power from Washington, DC.
+And giving it back to you, the people."

+"Together we will make America strong again.
+We will make America wealthy again.
+We will make America proud again.
+We will make America safe again.
+And, yes, together, we will make America great again," Trump said.

+President Donald Trump delivers his inaugural address at the West Front of the US Capitol in Washington, DC.
+(Alex Wong/Getty Images/AFP)

-The 70-year-old Republican billionaire placed his left hand on a bible used by Abraham Lincoln and recited the 35-word oath spoken since George Washington, and then launched into a much-anticipated inaugural address.
+Just moments before, the 70-year-old Republican billionaire placed his left hand on a bible used by Abraham Lincoln and recited the 35-word oath spoken since George Washington.

-"We, the citizens of America, are now joined in a great national effort to rebuild our country and restore its promise for all of our people," Trump told a crowd of hundreds of thousands massed on the National Mall.

-"Together we will determine the course of America, and the world, for many, many years to come," he said.
-"From this day forward, it's going to be only America first."

 Trump's inauguration caps the improbable rise to power of the Manhattan real estate mogul, who had never before held elected office, served in the government or the armed forces.